dsmink/twig-bulma-form-theme-bundle/README.md

 # twig-bulma-form-theme
-A Twig 3.x Form Theme for Bulma 0.9.x for use with Symfony 5.x
+A Twig 3.x Form Theme for Bulma 0.9.x for use with Symfony 5/6 framework

 ---